shreya080920/Ecommerce-Website/README.md

 # Ecommerce-Website
-This is an eCommerce website designed using HTML, CSS, JS, PHP
+This is an eCommerce website designed using HTML, CSS, JS, PHP.